rinpharma/r-pharma/content/home/welcome.md

 #   icon_pack: fas
 #   icon: door-open

-cta_alt:
+# cta_alt:
-  url: '/workshop/2023conference/'
+#   url: '/workshop/2023conference/'
-  label: Workshops
+#   label: Workshops

 ---

 The conference is a relatively small, scientifically & industry oriented, collegial event focused on the use of R in the development of pharmaceuticals.

-R/Pharma virtual will run Oct 24-26 with workshops the week prior.
-Registration for conference and workshops is now open.
+R/Pharma ran virtually from Oct 24-26 with workshops the week before and the week of the conference.
+We thank all the presenters and workshop hosts for this amazing event.
+Recordings will be online shortly.